- Department

 Bacteria are encapsulated by a multi-layered envelope that protects the cell from the environment and performs vital functions crucial for survival.
-At the Myers lab, we study these bacterial envelopes to inform the development of antimicrobial drugs that could be used to fight bacteria.
+We study the biological chemistry underlying the biogenesis, homeostasis and remodelling of this complex bacterial structure, and apply the insights gained towards the development of antimicrobials that could be used to fight pathogenic bacteria.

 Our current research projects focus on: